sogaiu/ts-questions/questions/is-there-a-changelog/README.md

 ## Version Highlights

-In the mean time, below are some highlights.
+Below is some historical info.

 Note that the versions below refer to the command line program, not necessarily the library (though they might be close in many cases).

-* Unreleased
+* _Not sure which release_
   * [Add API for checking if a pattern in a query is non-local](https://github.com/tree-sitter/tree-sitter/commit/837899e456202c6d112679c03e7e989451973a6d)
   * [Add --row-range, --quiet, and --time flags to query